Big hotel chains aim small in Europe to net millennial generation

 Usually defined as people who reached adulthood around 2000, millennials use online travel sites that aggregate thousands of hotels and make choices based on peer reviews, according to leisure-and-hospitality industry advisors Grant Thornton.

-"Twenty years ago, you'd go to a hotel and sit in the bar and it would be boring because you'd only see other travelers.
-With these hotels, you get a mix of locals and travelers," Liran Wizman, a developer who also owns his own portfolio of independent hotels, told Reuters.
+"Twenty years ago, you'd go to a hotel and sit in the bar and it would be boring because you'd only see other travellers.
+With these hotels, you get a mix of locals and travellers," Liran Wizman, a developer who also owns his own portfolio of independent hotels, told Reuters.

 While the multi-storied corporate-focused hotel chains will remain a core cash maker for big players, creating a tailored brand that takes sales from this different pie is growing in importance.